jaguaryang/dynamo-base/README.md

 # DynamoBase

-A Json Model that is the easiest way to query DynamoDB.
+A lightweight JSON model that simplifies DynamoDB's obscure query operations.
+It retains all original parameters and supports DynamoDB versions and future upgrades.

 # Install